Why You Feel Stuck: A Nervous System Perspective on Stress, Patterns & Adaptation

 Most people don’t wake up one day and suddenly feel stuck.

-It builds gradually.
+It builds gradually and subtly…

 A familiar reaction.

-A repeated pattern.
+A repeating pattern.

 A tension that never fully resolves.

-Then over time, it becomes clearer:
+Then over time, it gets louder…

-• You’re having the same experiences on repeat
+You’re having the same experiences on repeat.

-• Your body feels tight, braced or fatigued
+Your body feels tight, braced or fatigued.

-• You feel reactive, overwhelmed or shut down
+You feel reactive, overwhelmed or shut down.

-• You want things to change… but they don’t
+You want things to change… but they don’t.

-And eventually, a deeper recognition emerges:
+Eventually, a deeper recognition emerges…

 “I don’t feel like I’m moving forward.”